Gluten-Free Mini Lemon Lavender Tarts | Jump to Recipe

 Happily, Kyra and I make sure to carve out time in our busy schedules to see each other a few times in person every year.
 The last time she came to visit, we made these Lemon Lavender Tarts, a riff on my favorite Luscious Lemon Tart, for dessert.
 Because with two bakers in the house, this sort of mischief is bound to happen.

-And naturally, like all insufferable foodies, we had to take lots of pictures to post on our Instagram accounts.
+Naturally, like all insufferable foodies, we had to take lots of pictures to post on our Instagram accounts.
 I think you will love these sweet little tartlettes.
 We sure did!

 - ¾ cup plus 2 tablespoons tapioca flour, plus more for dusting (also called tapioca starch)